Service Roundup: 2014.04.30

 "Ethiopia Reads collaborates with Ethiopian communities to build schools, plant libraries, teach teachers, boost literacy and provide youth and families with the tools to improve their lives."

-If you would like to be part of a team or are planning to be a team leader, please email email@example.com
+If you have signed up to be part of a team or are planning to be a team leader, please email email@example.com.

 GFPS ENGLISH LANGUAGE LEARNER (ELL) SERVICE